Ethiopia: War and optimism collide as Abiy Ahmed prepares to form a new government | DW | 28.09.2021

 "We have already disseminated ballot papers for polling, finalized voter education and other preparations to conduct the elections," explained NEBE communications officer Soleyana Shimeles.
 "Those parties are on the ballot and hence in the race."

 Despite the complaints and allegations, for many Ethiopians this is the first election they trust to be as free and fair as Abiy had promised.
-It's a world away from the 2015 polls which ended in brutal crackdowns and repression before Abiy came to power in 2018, pledging a much more transparent and peaceful democratic process.
+The 2015 polls ended in brutal crackdowns and repression before Abiy came to power in 2018, pledging a much more transparent and peaceful democratic process.

 In any case, the Ethiopian population is growing increasingly impatient for solutions to the country's many problems.
 As inflation rates soar above 30%, even those who do not live in conflict areas are struggling to make ends meet.
 Staples like onions, teff and oil have become significantly more expensive, while in some places the price of rice has doubled.